mrhavens/DynamicTimeWarping_API/documentation/readme.md

 Both Train and test data set follow the same convention with each example separated by "-------" lines.

-Here is an example image taken from the data set.

 <INSERT IMAGE HERE>